royderks/guest-writer/faq/tips-about-writing.md

 ## Formatting with Markdown

 This section will give you some tips on what are the preferred approach when structuring/formatting you article.
-After reading the instructions here, please refer to the following cheatsheets.
+After reading the instructions here, please, refer to the following cheatsheets.
 They can help you learn more about formatting content on Markdown files:

 - [_Markdown Cheatsheet_](https://github.com/auth0/blog/blob/master/post-cheat-sheet.markdown)
 - [_Auth0 Markdown Cheatsheet_](https://github.com/auth0/blog/blob/master/post-cheat-sheet.markdown)